LahpaiZauDu/Indoor-Wifi-Survey-Tool/README.md

     Press Heatmap button to generate heatmap of collected data.
     Press Validate button in Validation Tab to generate accuracy testing plot.

-[The tool is not 100% complete and it only work on Mac operation]
+[The tool is not yet fully complete and currently supports only macOS.]